Androidlate/EAIT-Tool/README.md

 **It is not intended for misuse or deceptive purposes.**

-## ⚠️ Legal Notice
+## ⚠️ DISCLAIMER:
-This project does NOT include third-party software like ProtonVPN, Brave, or JetBrains Toolbox.
-All trademarks belong to their respective owners.
+The downloadable `.exe` file may contain official, unmodified installers from third-party software vendors (e.g. ProtonVPN, JetBrains Toolbox, Brave Browser), solely for educational/testing purposes.

+We do not claim ownership or rights over these tools.
+All trademarks and software are owned by their respective developers.
-Please download third-party tools from their official websites.
+If required, these tools should be downloaded from their official sources.
+If this violates any distribution rights, please contact us and we will remove the release file immediately.